steal-magnolia-labs/steal-magnolia/README.md

 # Steal Magnolia

-The Steal Mangnolia project aims to reduce cognitive load while you develop your react app.
+The Steal Magnolia project aims to reduce cognitive load while you develop your react app.
 Focus on what matters most.